poseidon-framework/aadr2poseidon/AADR50_to_Poseidon2.4.0/README.md

 ### How does `data migration.R` work

 This script translates .anno to .janno files in an opinionated way.
 Here we document the decisions we made for individual parameters.
-If you apply changes to this script, remember to validate output `.janno` file with trident or `poseidonR::validate_janno`.
+If you apply changes to this script, remember to validat the output `.janno` file with trident or `poseidonR::validate_janno`.

-* Basic column extraction function: This is the primary function that used to extract data from relevent AADR v50 columns directly without any parsings.
+* Basic column extraction function: This is the primary function that is used to extract data from relavent AADR v50 columns directly -- without any parsing.

-* Xcontam_parse: this function converts "Xcontam ANGSD MOM point estimate" into Poseidon "Xcontam" data.
-It replaces unncessary string values with NA values.
-As this measurement can only taken with male samples.
+* Xcontam_parse: This function converts the AADR column "Xcontam ANGSD MOM point estimate" to the Poseidon column "Xcontam".
+It replaces unncessary string values with `NA` (this measurement can only be determined for male samples).

-* Data_type_parse: this function converts AADR v50 "Data Source" column data into Poseidon 2.4 "Data type" data.
-Its nested with supportive %equalToLower% function to get data into common format nd minimalize complexities.
+* Data_type_parse: This function converts AADR "Data Source" to Poseidon "Data type".
+It requires the helper function %equalToLower%, to get data into a common format and reduce complexity.

-* parse_udg_treatment: clean up "library type" of AADR v50 and returns UGD value to Poseidon table.
-It converts "library type" of AADR into a proper list, then loop through the list and replace unnecesary strings.
+* parse_udg_treatment: Cleans up "library type" and returns "UGD" for the `.janno` table.
+It converts "library type" of AADR into a proper list, then loops through the list and replaces unnecessary strings.

-* Lib_type_to_Lib_built: This function check the Library type values and decidethe Library built values as "ss" or "ds"
+* Lib_type_to_Lib_built: This function checks the "Library type" values and derives Poseidon's "Library built" values ("ss" or "ds").

-* Pub_clean: This function clear the AADR "Publication name" column and return corresponding Poseidon publication name.
+* Pub_clean: This function simplifies the AADR "Publication name" column and returns the corresponding Poseidon "Publication name".

-* genotype: This function gets the AADR version ID and based on Its ".SG" or ".DG" part decides the genotype values of Poseidon "Genotype_Ploidy"
+* genotype: This function takes the AADR "Version ID" and -- based on its ".SG" or ".DG" suffix -- decides which genotype values to set in Poseidon's "Genotype_Ploidy".

-* derive_standard_error: This function gets AADR "Xcontam ANGSD MOM point estimate (only if male and ≥200)" "Xcontam ANGSD MOM 95% CI truncated at 0 (only if male and ≥200)" as inputs.
-Then it clear those data columns by cuting of unnecessary string parts and obtains a numeric value.
-Afterwards formulates Poesidon "Xcontam_stderr" value and round it off upto 5 digits.
+* derive_standard_error: This function takes the AADR columns "Xcontam ANGSD MOM point estimate (only if male and ≥200)" and "Xcontam ANGSD MOM 95% CI truncated at 0 (only if male and ≥200)" as inputs.
+It cleans these data columns by cutting off unnecessary strings and only keeps a numeric value.
+The output is written to Poseidon's "Xcontam_stderr" and and rounded to 5 decimal places.

-* age_string_parser: Lines from #243 to #252 of this script are based on script "age_string_parser.R".
-Clone it and open in R. Function "split_age_string" takes in full date value of AADR and returns "Date_C14_Labnr,Date_C14_Uncal_BP,Date_C14_Uncal_BP_Err,Date_BC_AD_Start,Date_BC_AD_Stop,Date_Type" as a table which is assigned into the data object "Dates".
+* age_string_parser: The lines 243 to 252 of `data migration.R` employ the function `split_age_string` in `age_string_parser.R`.
+This function takes the "Full date ..." column in the AADR dataset and returns a data frame with the Poseidon columns "Date_C14_Labnr,Date_C14_Uncal_BP,Date_C14_Uncal_BP_Err,Date_BC_AD_Start,Date_BC_AD_Stop,Date_Type".